nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename an existing tag for all persons.
+2. AddressBook requests for confirmation.
+3. User confirms the renaming.
+4. AddressBook renames the tag for all persons found with the tag. <br>
+Use case ends.

+**Extensions**

+1a.
+The tag is not found for any person.
+> 1a1.
+AddressBook informs the user that there is no person with the tag. <br>
+  Use case ends

+2a.
+User decides not to rename.
+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.